wevm/wagmi/docs/core/getting-started.md

 For more information on what to do next, check out the following topics.

-- [**TypeScript Support**](/core/typescript) Learn how to get the most out of Wagmi's type-safety and inference for an enlightened developer experience.
+- [**TypeScript**](/core/typescript) Learn how to get the most out of Wagmi's type-safety and inference for an enlightened developer experience.
 - [**Actions**](/core/) Browse the collection of actions and learn how to use them.
 - [**Viem docs**](https://viem.sh) Wagmi Core is a wrapper around Viem that manages account and client reactivity.
 Learn more about Viem and how to use it.